Bible Questions

 Can you comment on the Flood?

 The flood's effects on fossil records.
 Just think of all the accelerated effects such a volume of water would have had on fossilization.
 Fossils and remains would be found in unusual places and in extraordinary amounts.
 There would be indications of massive and immediate fossilization.
-Beloved, science shows this to be exactly the case.
+Science shows this to be exactly the case.

 Truly, the world before the flood was importantly different from our world (see 1 Pet.
 3: 6).
 Such a flood would have greatly increased the "apparent" age of the earth.
 The Genesis flood also explains many unanswered scientific questions and fills in many gaps in earth's history.
 Indeed, the effects are many and enormous!
 The apparent visible effects of the flood suggest the flood occurred and demonstrate the validity of the Bible.